GSA/digitalgov.gov/content/communities/plain-language-community-of-practice.md

 ---

-Our goal is to promote the use of plain language for all government communications.
-We believe that using plain language will save federal agencies time and money and provide better customer service to the public.

 The Plain Language Action and Information Network (PLAIN) is a community of federal employees dedicated to the idea that citizens deserve clear communications from government.
 We believe that using plain language saves federal agencies time and money and provides better service to the American public.

 ## What We Do